PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Turn on operationg as a secondary.
+Turn on operating as a secondary.
 See :ref:`secondary-operation`.

 .. _setting-secondary-do-renotify: